Zaenal Arief

-Zaenal Arief or Abo (born 3 January 1981) is an Indonesian retired professional footballer.
+Zaenal Arief or Abo (born 3 January 1981) is an Indonesian former professional footballer.
 He plays as a striker.
 He last played for Persepam MU in Indonesia Super League.
 He also played for Indonesia national football team.
 His younger brother, Yandi Munawar, is also a footballer who currently plays for Persib Bandung.

 Club career

 Persigar Garut

 Arief started his career with his hometown club, Persigar Garut.
 He began his first team debut when he was 16 years old.
 Arief stayed with Persigar for one season.

 Persib Bandung

 In the 1998 season, he moved to Persib Bandung.
 He rarely played because he could not compete with the senior players.
 He had only played until the 1999 season.

 Persita Tangerang

 In summer 2000, he was signed by Persita Tangerang.
 At this club he was starting to get rations to play.
 He debuted as a major player at the age of 20.
 In 2002, aged 21, he got the call to play with the Indonesian national team.
 Arief, who is now labeled "Sudag Caps," began to demand by many clubs.
 He remained in Persita until 2006.